International Programmes 2024/2025

 Compulsory subjects – 47 CP:

-• Computer Vision 1 (semester one, lecture/seminar)
+• Computer Vision 1 (semester 1, lecture/seminar)

-• Real Time Systems (semester two, lecture/seminar)
+• Real Time Systems (semester 2, lecture/seminar)

-• Hardware/Software Co-Design 1 (semester one, lecture/seminar)
+• Hardware/Software Co-design 1 (semester 1, lecture/seminar)

 Elective subjects: